tzlaine/small_wg1_papers/P0000_please_dont_rewrite_my_string_literals.md

 char str[3] = u8"ς";
 ```

-When compiled with MSVC using the `/utf-8` or `/source-charset:utf-8` flag,
+When compiled with MSVC using the `/utf-8` flag, GCC, or Clang, that
-GCC, or Clang, that declaration is equivalent to this:
+declaration is equivalent to this:

 ```c++
 char str[3] = {0xcf, 0x82, 0x0};
 ```

-When compiled with MSVC, without `/utf-8` or `/source-charset:utf-8` flags it
-is equivalent to this:
+When compiled with MSVC, without `/utf-8` flag it is equivalent to this:

 ```c++
 char str[6] = {TODO};